puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_conditional.markdown

 Normal values are compared to the control expression using [the `==` operator][equality], and regular expressions are compared with [the `=~` operator][regex_compare].
 The special `default` case matches any control expression.

 Cases are compared in the order that they are written in the manifest --- if more than one case might match for a given node, the first one will win.
-The one exception is the special `default` case, which will only be used as a last resort regardless of its position in the list.
+The one exception is the special `default` case, which will only be used as a last resort, regardless of its position in the list.

 #### Regex Capture Variables